-All such applications must be submitted to the LA and must be accompanied with the relevant paperwork supporting an application on these grounds.
+In both of the above cases, evidence of employment must be submitted to the LA and be accompanied with the relevant paperwork supporting an application on these grounds.
 The applicant must take sole responsibility to provide such paperwork.
 Without the provision of the relevant papers, priority will not be given on these grounds.

-6. Admissions arrangements that apply to all WCC community primary schools
+Admission arrangements that apply to all Westminster community primary schools

-- 6.1 Twins, triplets and multiple births twins, triplets and multiple birth children will be considered as individuals alongside all other applicants.
-Every effort will be made to accommodate twins or multiple birth children within the same school even if this means that the PAN will be exceeded. - 6.2 Children attending nursery class at a school Parents of children attending the nursery class at a school must reapply for a reception class place.
+Twins, triplets and multiple births - twins, triplets and multiple birth children will be considered as individuals alongside all other applicants.
+Every effort will be made to accommodate twins or multiple birth children within the same school even if this means that the PAN will be exceeded.

+Children attending nursery class at a school - Parents of children attending the nursery class at a school must reapply for a reception class place.
 There is no automatic transfer from the nursery class to the reception class at a school.
-The infant or primary school where a child attends a nursery class will not necessarily be able to offer a place in reception. - 6.3 Split residence Where a child lives with parents with shared responsibility, the address where the child spends the majority of the school week should be used for the school application.
-If there is a genuine 50/50 shared arrangement in place, the address where the child lives are determined using a joint declaration from the parents stating the pattern of residence.
-In cases where an agreement cannot be agreed and Child Tax Credit is claimed, the address that is registered for this claim will be used. - 6.4 Random allocation any applicants requiring order of priority using random allocation, will be determined using a Third Party Draw Service Random.org.
-This process is independent of the school and managed by the Council's Admissions Team - 6.5 Date of admission/deferred entry Children will normally be admitted to the reception year for community primary schools in the September following their fourth birthday.
+The infant or primary school where a child attends a nursery class will not necessarily be able to offer a place in reception.

+Split residence - Where a child lives with parents with shared responsibility, the address where the child spends the majority of the school week should be used for the school application.
+If there is a genuine 50/50 shared arrangement in place, the address where the child lives is determined using a joint declaration from the parents stating the pattern of residence.
+In cases where an agreement cannot be agreed and Child Tax Credit is claimed, the address that is registered for this claim will be used.
+In the situation where there are ongoing Family Court proceedings, the Council will consider the approach to be taken for processing on a case-by-case basis.

+Random allocation - any applicants requiring order of priority using random allocation, will be determined using a Third-Party Draw Service - Random.org.
+This process is independent of the school and managed by the Council's Admissions Team.

+Date of admission/deferred entry - Children will normally be admitted to the reception year for community primary schools in the September following their fourth birthday.